NPS-DEEP/hashdb/doc/announce_1.0.1.md

 * Improve syntax of change report written to stdout.
 * Fix so test suite builds for Windows.
 * Fix command test to not add to self.
+* Add the Users Manual to the distribution.

 Availability
 ============